fallahn/crogine/editor/model_definition_format.md

             //left, bottom, width, height.
             subrect = 0.5,0.0,0.5,0.5

+            //depth testing can be disabled on a material, for example when rendering a wireframe
+            //this is optional and defaults to false. depth_test = true

         }

         //Vertex lit materials support all of the above, plus accept these further properties